Audi Q4 e-tron vs Lexus RX

 The Audi Q4 e-tron features a 11.6-inch touchscreen, while the Lexus RX gets a 14-inch display.
 Apple CarPlay and Android Auto are standard across both.

-The Lexus RX counters with head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats and Lexus Premium Sound audio that the Audi Q4 e-tron does not offer.
+The Audi Q4 e-tron stands out with Bang & Olufsen audio that you will not find on the Lexus RX.
+The Lexus RX counters with head-up display, wireless charging, panoramic roof, heated front seats, ventilated seats and Lexus Premium Sound audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain

-The Audi Q4 e-tron runs a pure electric powertrain producing 210kW and 545Nm of torque, sent through a single speed to a RWD layout.
+The Audi Q4 e-tron uses a Electric producing 210kW and 545Nm of torque, sent through a single-speed (two-stage planetary) to a RWD layout.
 It covers the 0-100km/h sprint in 6.7 seconds.

-The Lexus RX lines up making 179kW and 221Nm, paired to a automatic driving all four wheels.
+The Lexus RX responds with a Hybrid making 179kW and 221Nm, paired to a automatic driving all four wheels.
 It gets to 100km/h in 7.7 seconds.

 The Audi Q4 e-tron has the clear power advantage at 210kW vs 179kW.
 In the real-world sprint, the Audi Q4 e-tron is 1.0s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.